-Analysis | Republicans are choosing rosy assessments of coronavirus that do not match reality
+Analysis | Some Republicans are choosing rosy assessments, as the full coronavirus picture grows more grim

-But the full picture suggests the opposite of a rosy one: On the same day that Pence urged senators to focus on “encouraging signs,” the United States had its highest single day of reported coronavirus cases ever.
+The full picture suggests the opposite of a rosy one: On the same day that Pence urged senators to focus on “encouraging signs,” the United States had its highest single day of reported coronavirus cases.
 Some of their comments risk underplaying the risk the country faces.

-Here’s what Pence and Republicans who talked to reporters said after his lunch on Capitol Hill about coronavirus.
+Here’s what Pence and Republicans who talked to reporters said after his lunch on Capitol Hill about the coronavirus.

-1. Infections are rising, Pence told senators, but the mortality rate is not
+1. Infections are rising, Pence told senators, but the mortality rate is not.

-Larry Kudlow, the White House economic adviser, sounded a similar note on Fox News on Thursday, saying that while coronavirus hotspots will keep popping up, the fatality rate is not spiking.
+Larry Kudlow, the White House economic adviser, sounded a similar note on Fox News on Thursday, saying that while coronavirus hot spots will keep popping up, the fatality rate is not spiking.
 “We’re going to have to live with this from time to time,” he said.
 “But that’s a different matter than the whole country.
 We have seen case growth rates rise nationally just a little bit.
 Fatality rates, however, continue to go down.”

 But that could change in a few weeks.
 The death toll we are seeing now — which is still hundreds every day — is mostly reflecting those who got sick a few weeks ago.
 Health experts, including top infectious-disease specialist Anthony S. Fauci, warn that the death toll could rise considerably in July, commensurate with case increases, once those who are sick today start to deteriorate.

-Note: This post has been updated to clarify Rubio’s comments.